nyyck/calculator/README.md

-# calculator
+# Calculator
-this is a basic project of a calculator, actually was my first javascript project
+This is a basic project of a calculator, actually was my first javascript project